-Spence Hood is an official CAPA blogger for fall 2016, sharing his story in weekly posts on CAPA World.
-A computer science major at the University of Colorado (Boulder), he is studying abroad in Florence this semester.
+Spence Hood was an official CEA CAPA blogger for fall 2016, sharing his story in weekly posts on our blog.
+A computer science major at the University of Colorado (Boulder), he studied abroad in Florence.

 In this week's post, Spence shares a few of the most common words and phrases you'll hear on the streets of Florence, their meanings and an appropriate response.